Tara678/p-and-e-final-project-spring-2018/README.md

 # I'm Instrument

-Make an human being into a musical instrument.
+Make a human being into a musical instrument.

 ## Summary